Tesla settles lawsuit over man's death in a crash involving its semi-autonomous driving software

 Tesla settles lawsuit over man’s death in a crash involving its semi-autonomous driving software

-The size of the settlement was not disclosed in court documents filed Monday, just a day before the trial stemming from the 2018 crash on a San Francisco Bay Area highway was scheduled to begin.
+The amount Tesla paid to settle the case was not disclosed in court documents filed Monday, just a day before the trial stemming from the 2018 crash on a San Francisco Bay Area highway was scheduled to begin.
+In a court filing requesting to keep the sum private, Tesla said it agreed to settle the case in order to “end years of litigation.”

+Shares of Tesla Inc., down 30% this year, slipped 1% before the market opened Tuesday.

 Evidence indicated that Huang was playing a video game on his iPhone when he crashed into a concrete highway barrier on March 23, 2018.